South Carolina's Equalization Schools 1951-1960

 South Carolina State Historic Preservation Office

-A Teacher's Guide to African American Places in South Carolina (handbook with variety of plans/sources)
+A Teacher's Guide to African American Places in South Carolina (PDF handbook with variety of plans/sources)

 South Carolina Educational Television